 The cost to sponsor a student in Afghanistan through our program is a $660 per year through high school.
 Your sponsorship allows the family to let their child go to school and focus on their studies without the additional responsibility of working for money outside of school.
 Each month our sponsorship program students “earn” $50 by working hard in school.
 The balance of $60 is applied by TIE towards the expenses of sustaining this program.

 Street children are highly motivated to learn.
-They know what it is like to be dependent upon the streets.
+They know what it is like to be dependent upon the streets for means to survive.
 Qudsia serves as an intermediary between the children, their families and their sponsors.
 Qudsia, a mother with three of her own children, is passionate about her work with the street children.

 How do I become a sponsor?

 Click here to learn more about becoming a sponsor: Sponsor a Street Child.
-To proceed with initiating a sponsorship please fill out the Sponsorship Application Form and send it back to us via the US mail or email.
+The first step is to fill out the Sponsorship Application Form and send it back to us via email (firstname.lastname@example.org) or US mail (Trust in Education, 985 Moraga Rd.
+Ste.
+207 Lafayette, California 94549).
 Additionally we will need the full year payment of $660 by credit card or check; this is a taxable donation!
 Every following year in the month your sponsorship was initiated you will receive a reminder from us that your sponsorship renewal donation is due.
 Periodically, you will receive information and photos about your Afghan student.
 Whenever someone from TIE travels to Afghanistan we hand deliver mail between sponsors and the children they assist.
 Please also feel free to contact us directly for more information or to initiate your sponsorship today at email@example.com.

 Become a sponsor of an Afghan Student and impact of his or her life forever!